SAMazumder/SAMazumder.github.io/math.md

 Math is pretty cool.

-I started and finished(?) my math career at Toronto Metropolitan University (formerly Ryerson University).
+I started and finished(?) my academic math career at Toronto Metropolitan University (formerly Ryerson University).
 In general, my mathematical and research interests were in Functional Analysis, Stochastic Processes and Measure/Probability Theory.
 I also have a passing interest in Category Theory.

 <img src="/assets/20220817_130326.jpg" width="200" height="195">